 Utah Hang Gliding & Paragliding Association

-Trail Conditions:
+Trail Conditions

 You will be traveling on paved public roads accessible to a 2WD passenger vehicle.
-Once you reach the trailhead, gather your gear and begin the 1-mile hike.
+Once you reach the trailhead, gather your gear and begin the one-mile hike.
 (Before leaving the parking lot, look above and below you to mark the location of BOTH SETS of cross-country transmission lines and towers.)
-The wide well-maintained trail, popular year-round with hikers including families, takes you through eleven switchbacks to the top of the massive stone-and-plaster letter Y built into the hillside.
+The wide well-maintained trail, popular year-round with hikers including families, takes you through eleven switchbacks to the top of the massive stone-and-plaster monogram Y built into the hillside.

-The Setup:
+The Setup

 Properly executed under the right conditions, your launch will carry you fifty feet or more above the heads of onlookers and well on your way towards the LZ, which is clearly visible from launch.
 Mini-wings and speed-wings should take special care to avoid the transmission lines noted earlier.
 There are numerous trails criss-crossing the bench above and below the power lines, any of which can be used as a planned or bailout LZ for high-performance wings.